OracleCPS/aiconlineshopping/Home.md

  ## Explore ICS Monitoring Console - Integrations

- Back in the OICS Monitoring console, select Integrations from the left-hand navigation.
+ Back in the OIC Monitoring console, select **Integrations** from the left-hand navigation.

  Note that all the statistics that are shown.